Meet Our Exceptional Teacher Tutors!

 Educational Background: Bachelor of Arts in English Adolescence Education (7-12) at SUNY Cortland.
 English literature MA program at Stony Brook University (Summer 2021- Present)

 Why I Teach: As the daughter of immigrant parents, my education has always been a gift I embrace.
-My mother came to the states to build a better future for her children and to later gift me the possibilities of success and growth.
+My mother came to the States to build a better future for her children and to later gift me the possibilities of success and growth.
 Education gave me the courage to go away to college, the bravery to travel to Germany, and the life lessons to be a mindful educator.

 This past year I realized that I teach because of where my teaching brings my students.
-Seeing my students become better communicators, readers, writers, and just creative individuals overall, has been so refreshing.
-One important thing I have learned as an educator is that I don’t need to be the teacher I needed growing up, instead, I need to be the teacher that my students need.
+Seeing my students become better communicators, readers, writers, and creative individuals has been so refreshing.
+One important thing I have learned as an educator is that I don’t need to be the teacher I needed growing up, instead, I need to be the teacher my students need.
 Times are changing, education is transforming, and I want to be able to teach my students how to be well-educated and well-rounded individuals who are open-minded to change.

-With a Masters of Arts in English degree, I am continuing to read great literature, learn about the world, and grow into a better educator.
+With a Master of Arts in English degree, I am continuing to read great literature, learn about the world, and grow into a better educator.
 And so here I am today, proud of what education has given me and excited to see what it will continue to give me.

 What I Like About S4: As I am currently still a grad student myself, I realize that study skills are far more than just passing classes, courses, or assessments.
-Study skills allow students to be better readers, note catchers, and problem solvers.
+Study skills allow students to be better readers, note-catchers, and problem-solvers.
 Study skills invite conversation for time management and organizational skills, which are life skills that students can bring to any field in any profession.
 I started implementing mini-study lessons for my high school students because as they transition to a new stage of their life, they must learn how to juggle their education, personal life, and hobbies or sports.
 Implementing healthy habits now makes life less stressful and gives students a sense of accomplishment.
 These skills eventually help students manage their lives better so when they do go out into the real world, they walk away with goal-oriented minds.

 executive-function-private-tutor-teacher-s4-study-skills-Fairfield-County-CT-Westchester-NY-online